pknipp/physics-sims/README.md

 }
 ```

-* The system of differential equations is solved numerically via a Runge-Kutta approach.
-Because this is a 4th-order approach, the time-complexity is *O*(1/&epsilon;<sup>1/4</sup>), where &epsilon; is the desired accurary.
+* The system of differential equations is solved numerically via a [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) approach.
+Because this is a 4th-order algorithm, the time-complexity is *O*(1/&epsilon;<sup>1/4</sup>), where &epsilon; is the desired accurary.

 ```
 // With the present phase-space coordinate ...